| Safe Haskell | Safe |

 Run virtual IO

-This function accepts line genrator and (virtual) IO
+This function accepts line genrator and (virtual) IO action to run

 - generator: a function which for given line number returns line of input.
 Lines are numbered from 0, each line must not contain newline ('n') character, not even at the end.